fpapado/elm-donate-demo/README.md

 An Elm application to set up donations, as outlined in https://discourse.elm-lang.org/t/help-with-foundation-elm-lang-org/5276.

 NOTE: Currently there is no real wiring to get the checkout ID.
-Also, the "custom amount" is not implemented yet.
-Need to think how to best expose it in an accessible way.
-It would probably be a radio button such as "Custom amount (select to show input)" or something along those lines.

 ## Prerequisites